containing the following 3:

 CI=confidence interval.

-VIROLOGIC RESPONSE WITH RUKOBIA + OBT IN THE RANDOMIZED COHORT: ITT-E POPULATION IN SNAPSHOT ANALYSIS (N=272) AND PARTICIPANTS IN OBSERVED ANALYSIS1
+VIROLOGIC RESPONSE WITH RUKOBIA + OBT IN THE RANDOMIZED COHORT: ITT-E POPULATION IN SNAPSHOT ANALYSIS (N=272) AND PARTICIPANTS IN OBSERVED ANALYSIS2

 ITT-E=intent-to-treat-exposed; OBT=optimized background therapy; PLWH=people living with HIV-1

-SECONDARY ENDPOINT (NONRANDOMIZED COHORT) VIROLOGIC RESPONSE WITH RUKOBIA + OBT1
+SECONDARY ENDPOINT (NONRANDOMIZED COHORT) VIROLOGIC RESPONSE WITH RUKOBIA + OBT2

-SECONDARY ENDPOINT (RANDOMIZED COHORT): VIROLOGIC RESPONSE WITH RUKOBIA + OBT Through ~5* YEARS BY SUBGROUPS
+SECONDARY ENDPOINT (RANDOMIZED COHORT): VIROLOGIC RESPONSE WITH RUKOBIA + OBT Through ~5 YEARS* BY SUBGROUPS4

 Subgroup | % of Participants Virologically Suppressed (HIV-1 RNA <40 copies/mL) |